 Make it simple.

-At the risk of sounding like a broken record, our number one tip when designing a logo is to keep it simple, don't try and cram too much in there.
+At the risk of sounding like a broken record, my number one tip when designing a logo is to keep it simple, don’t try and cram too much in there.
 The purpose of a logo is identification, not communication.

 Make it unique.
 If you want people to remember your logo and brand, you must have a logo that stands out and gets peoples attention.